temirov/ctx/ISSUES.md

 ## Features (100–199)

-- [ ] [CT-100] Add a `discover` subcommand under doc command.
+- [x] [CT-100] Add a `discover` subcommand under doc command.
 The output of the command ctx doc discover will be a doc folder with the documentation of major dependencies in place.
 Examples (generalize these)
 1. If the frontend depends on beercss or bootsrtap 5 then documentation for these libraries will be extracted and saved under doc as md files, one per library (similarly to how --doc works now)
 2. If the backend depends on gorm and viper then the documentation for these libraries will be extracted and saved under doc as md files, one per library (similarly to how --doc works now)

 Plan the execution and consider the discovery phase (we can use an llm client or some other method to figure out where to search for documentation, starting with github).
 The deliverable is an implementation plan, not the code.
+    - Documented the CLI, architecture, detection heuristics, and testing strategy for `ctx doc discover` in `docs/doc_discover_plan.md`, detailing Go/JS/Python discovery flows, repository/website/LLM resolvers, persistence layout, and rollout phases to unblock CT-101.
 - [ ] [CT-101] Implement the technical tasks delivered by CT-100.
 Consider integration tests with real data and ensure that the documentation for the 3rd party dependncies is pulled, processed and saved indeed

 ## Improvements (200–299)